 It’s no secret that automation through constantly advancing technologies can assist PPC experts in their everyday pursuits and marketing activities, despite being subject to questions of morality over whether it will eventually become ‘smart’ enough to diminish the need for specific roles.

-Circus PPC Manager, Meg, explores how automation is changing the PPC landscape, and why PPC experts should be adopting new ways of working, rather than avoiding them.
+Circus PPC Manager, Meg, explores how automated practices are changing the PPC landscape, and why PPC experts should be adopting new ways of working, rather than avoiding them.

 “Since joining Circus and starting my career in PPC over four years ago, there’s been so many changes across the PPC landscape and how we as PPC experts do our job.